 Harvard-educated Piñera steps in and proposes slashing taxes on business to help kickstart growth and bring more opportunities and money into the economy.
 He also promises to launch a 4-year spending plan of $14 billion USD on investments in infrastructure to revitalize growth during this economically slow period.

 Although many opposed Piñera for his lack of emphasis on the more socialist ideals that his opponent held, others are very excited for the capitalist taking charge this next presidential term.
 Will this conservative billionaire bring change to the Chilean economy?
 The markets think so.
 After his win on Sunday, the market-favorite results saw a soaring Chilean peso and an increase in Chile’s IPSA stock index.
 The growth in investor confidence surely is aligned with Piñera’s economic plan to revive what was a sluggish economy.
 As for what the future holds, only time will be able to tell us.
 However, so far, things are looking up for those interested in doing business in Chile.
 A stronger economy, promised by Piñera, will provide favorable conditions and more opportunity to successfully do business in Chile.

 All in all, the balance of powers have shifted in this growing Latin American country and we are excited to see where this new president will lead Chile.
 The switching of parties this year helps keep all sides in check to strive for a better government for all.
 We will continue watching the Chilean economy as the promise for economic growth is supposedly underway for the Andean nation.

 If you are interested in making the most of the expected growth coming to the Chilean economy, reach out to our team of local and expat professionals dedicated to helping investors do business in Latin America.
-Contact Craig at here for more information on how to start and grow your business in Chile.
+Contact us now for more information on how to start and grow your business in Chile.